dotnet/AspNetCore.Docs/aspnet/mvc/models/model-binding.rst

 How model binding works
 -----------------------

-When MVC receives an HTTP request, it routes it to a specific action method of a controller.
+When ASP.Net runtime receives an HTTP request, it routes it to a specific action method of a controller.
 It determines which action method to run based on what is in the route data, then it binds values from the HTTP request to that action method's parameters.
 For example, consider the following URL:

 `http://contoso.com/movies/edit/2`